worseTyler/MarkdownBlogs/2007/12/enumerating-process-getprocesses-fails-on-vista/index.md

----
-title: "Enumerating Process.GetProcesses() fails on Vista"
-date: "2007-12-05"
-categories:
-  - "net"
-  - "blog"
-tags:
-  - "net"
----

-It is hard to believe something as common as this could fail but it appears that enumerating System.Diagnostics.Process.GetProcesses() and calling a Process property fails on Vista.
+It is hard to believe something as common as this could fail but it appears that enumerating ``` System.Diagnostics.Process.GetProcesses() ``` and calling a ``` Process ``` property fails on Vista.
 Here is the test demonstrating the issue:

       \[TestMethod\]
       \[ExpectedException(typeof(System.ComponentModel.Win32Exception))\] public void EnumeratingGetProcessesThrowWin32Exception()